-Translucent Lite is a reduced featured version of Translucent available on The Mac App Store.
-Translucent Lite is a fully functional version of Translucent but only includes the CPU and memory sensors, you'll have to get the full version if you want network, disk, system sensors and statistics.
+Translucent Lite has all the same interface elements of its big brother but has a reduced set of features.
+It provides a great way to see if Translucent is right for you without any commitment as it is free on The Mac App Store. .
+Translucent Lite is completely functional version of Translucent that never expires but only includes the CPU and memory information, you'll have to get the full version if you want network, disk, system sensors and statistics.
 Here is the Full List of differences.

 Want to know how much memory your computer has used?
 How much memory is still free on your computer?
 Translucent can show you exactly how memory your computer is using and how much memory is still free to be able to do other things.